Philippines

 - Exits: end kindly—no ghosting.

-“The two places everyone goes for nightlife in Manila are BGC and Poblacion.” — frequent traveler
+"The two places everyone goes for nightlife in Manila are BGC and Poblacion." — frequent traveler, 2025–2026

-Forum opinions are snapshots, not universal rules; your mileage varies.
+Forum opinions are snapshots, not universal rules; your mileage varies by city, season, and approach.